-- addresses Earth science needs.
-Discuss any possible benefits to other NASA Earth or Space Science activities or commercial benefits. - 3.
-Comparative Technology Assessment Describe the anticipated advantages of this technology compared to those currently in use e.g., reduction of size, mass, power, volume or cost, improved performance, or enabling of a new capability not previously possible.
-Reference the current state of the art and relate it to the proposed work. - 4.
-TRL Assessment Proposers must define the starting point for the instrument technology or measurement technique and the exit or success criteria for the proposed activity.
-The TRL shall advance by at least one level during the period of performance of the activity.
-If proposed activity duration is for multiple years, advancement of one TRL per year is desirable.
+- 4. Comparative Technology Assessment Describe the anticipated advantages of the technology to be flight validated compared to those currently in use e.g., reduction of size, mass, power, volume or cost, improved performance, or enabling of a new capability not previously possible.
+Reference the current state of the art and relate it to the proposed work. - 5.
+TRL Assessment Define the starting point for the instrument technology or measurement technique and the exit or success criteria for the proposed activity.
+The TRL shall advance by at least one level during the period of performance of the activity

-For this solicitation, the entry TRL shall be between 3 and 5.
-Table 1 provides high-level definitions for instrument system technology TRLs.
+For this solicitation, the entry TRL shall be between 5 and 6.
+Table 1 provides high-level definitions for instrument system TRLs.
 More detailed TRL definitions can be found at http://esto.nasa.gov/files/TRL.doc.
 The proposer shall identify the entry TRL, the planned exit TRL, and success criteria in their proposal.
-The proposer shall substantiate the entry TRL in the proposal. https://exto.nasa.gov/files/TRL.doc.
+The proposer shall substantiate the entry TRL in the proposal.
+Proposals that fail to include and substantiate the entry TRL will be considered noncompliant and will be returned without review.